GaloisInc/dismantle/README.rst

 instruction(s) in question will need to be supported.
 Fixing this
 involves:

-* Determining which Tablegen descriptor entry is associated with the offending input byte sequence.
+* Determine which Tablegen descriptor entry is associated with the offending input byte sequence.
 If an instruction fails any checks, its bit pattern will be printed by the test suite; the bit pattern can then be checked against both the Tablegen descriptors and